bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/defining-sources.md

 - TOC
 {:toc}

-Source descriptions are how Arazzo gets a leg up pn understanding the APIs being worked with.
+Source descriptions are how Arazzo gets a leg up on understanding the APIs being worked with.
 To avoid repeating all the HTTP-level bits like endpoints, status codes, schema, etc. Arazzo just defines source description, then references operations by their `operationId`.
-Mostly these will be OpenAPI descriptions, but other Arazzo documents can also be used to reference workflows defined elsewhere, and soon AsyncAPI documents will be supported too.
+Most source descriptions are OpenAPI documents.
+However, you can also reference workflows defined in other Arazzo documents, and support for AsyncAPI documents is coming soon.

 ## The sourceDescriptions Array